When Spotify launched its music streaming service

 in 2007, but eventually, the company’s early bet on streaming would pay off.

 As the following chart illustrates, it took a while for Spotify to really take off.
 By the time of its fifth birthday in 2013, Spotify had roughly 30 million active users and 8 million premium subscribers.
-In the five years since, however, the service’s user/subscriber numbers have skyrocketed, reaching 191 million and 87 million, respectively, by the end of September 2018.
+In the five and a half years since, however, the service’s active user and premium subscriber numbers have skyrocketed, reaching 217 and 100 million, respectively, by the end of March 2019.